strommj/ES-Legends-Search-WebApp/README.md

 ## About the project

-This web app pulls card information from the [Elder Scrolls Ledgends API](https://elderscrollslegends.io/).
+This web app pulls card information from the [Elder Scrolls Legends API](https://elderscrollslegends.io/).
 The cards are displayed in a grid format and provide some card information such as:

 - Card Name
 - Set Name